ChrisRod622922/danmaku-python-shooter/README.md

 #### Sounds
 All sound effects used are (C) Creative Commons and are free to download at [www.freesound.org](https://www.freesound.org).

+*This game was created for a school project.*

 ### Support and Contact

 For any questions or reports of bugs, please leave them under _issues_.
 Thank you.